microsoft/FastTrack/scripts/Get-AgentCQFinder/readme.md

 - How many Call Queues the users belongs;
 - The details of the user (UPN/SIP/Phone)
 - The details of the Call Queue (QQ Name/QQ ID)

-You can read the outcome of report on the screen/shell or you view it in a CSV file.
+-You can read the outcome of report on the screen/shell or you view it in a CSV file.

 ## Usage